-Here are some of the ill experiences overseas Filipino workers have reported through the years.
+Here are some of the adverse experiences overseas Filipino workers have reported through the years.
 Of course, it is needless to say that these do not happen all the time.
 If they do happen to you or someone you know, the things listed below are good to know.

 Corrupt airport workers.

 Whether you’re a foreigner or Filipino, there might still be few customs officers who can’t help but take advantage once you get to their section.
 They will generally ask arriving passengers to pay high fees for certain products brought in, like appliances and gadgets.
-They might also tend to confiscate food and other items that are supposed to be prohibited when, in fact, they only take these for their own use.
-But as President Rodrigo Duterte said, once you encounter abuse, slap the offending airport worker and you have the President’s backing.
+They might also tend to confiscate food and other items that are supposed to be prohibited when, in fact, they only take these for their use.
+But as President Rodrigo Duterte said, once you encounter abuse, slap the offending airport worker, and you have the President’s backing.

 Overcharging taxi drivers

 Several cities around the Philippines have taxi drivers that do not turn their meters on when you step in.
-They instead ask you to pay an exorbitant fixed rate.
+They instead ask you to pay an excessive fixed rate.
 If this happens, never negotiate and instead insist on having the meter turned on.
 Otherwise, walk away and look for another cab.

 Long queue at NAIA arrival hall

-Long lines are a constant problem in the Philippines regardless of where you are (hopefully the new e-gates will help ease the problem).
-As soon as you arrive at the arrival hall, you should expect to stay for another 30 to 60 minutes at least because of inefficient personnel and outdated checkout systems.
+Long lines are a constant problem in the Philippines regardless of where you are (hopefully, the new e-gates will help ease the problem).
+As soon as you arrive at the arrival hall, you should expect to stay for another 30 to 60 minutes, at least because of inefficient personnel and outdated checkout systems.

 Luggage lost or delayed